 There are no family relationships among any of the directors and executive officers of Genpact.
 Messrs.
-Denning, Dzialga, Kaden and Nayden serve on our board as designees of Genpact Investment Co.
-(Bermuda) Limited ("GICo"), the investment vehicle of General Atlantic LLC and Oak Hill Capital Partners, pursuant to the shareholders agreement described in "Certain Relationships and Related Party Transactions-Shareholders Agreement."
+Dzialga and Reiner serve on our board as designees of General Atlantic LLC and Messrs.
+Kaden and Nayden serve on our board as designees of Oak Hill Capital Partners, pursuant to the shareholders agreement described in "Certain Relationships and Related Party Transactions-Shareholders Agreement."
 Other than such arrangement, no arrangements or understandings exist between any director or any person nominated for election as a director and any other person pursuant to which such person is to be selected as a director or nominee for election as a director.

-Name A Age Position(s)
+Name Age Position(s)

-59 President, Chief Executive Officer and Director
+N.V.
+Tyagarajan 51 President, Chief Executive Officer and Director

-Robert G. Scott 6.
-55 Chairman
+Robert G. Scott 66 Chairman

-John Barter 6- 54 Director
+John Barter 65 Director

-Steven A. Denning 69 52 Director
+Mark F. Dzialga 47 Director

-Mark F. Dzialga 4 16 Director
+Douglas M. Kaden 40 Director

-Douglas M. Kaden 39 39 Director
+Jagdish Khattar 69 Director

-Jagdish Khattar 66 58 Director
+James C. Madden 50 Director

-James C. Madden 4 19 Director
+Denis J. Nayden 58 Director

-Denis J. Nayden 5' 57 Director
+Gary Reiner 57 Director

-A. Michael Spence 6 57 Director
+A. Michael Spence 68 Director

-Pramod Bhasin is our President and Chief Executive Officer.
-Mr. Bhasin founded our business in 1997 while employed by the General Electric Company ("GE").
-Prior to 1997, he served in various positions at GE, including as Chief Financial Officer for GE Capital's Corporate Finance Group.
-Mr. Bhasin became one of our directors in January 2005.
-The board concluded that Mr. Bhasin is well suited to serve as a director because of his extensive knowledge of our business and because he is the CEO.
+N.V.
+Tyagarajan is our President and Chief Executive Officer.
+From February 2009 to June 2011, he was our Chief Operating Officer.
+From February 2005 to February 2009, he was our Executive Vice President and Head of Sales, Marketing & Business Development.
+Mr. Tyagarajan became one of our directors in June 2011.
+The board concluded that Mr. Tyagarajan is well suited to serve as a director because of his extensive knowledge of our business and because he is the Chief Executive Officer.